 Klymaxx is also this.

 The White Tights of urban legend, a group of blonde, white-cladsniper women with a hate-on for the Russians.
 Allegedly formed of women from Eastern European countries such as Estonia and Latvia, where hating Russia is a national pastime.
-According to rumors, they fought in Chechnya on the Separatist side.
+According to rumors, they fought in Chechnya on the Separatist side, and were brutalized by Federal army grunts in case of capture (every Federal soldier had a friend of a friend who allegedly captured, raped and horrifically, painfully slaughtered a "white tight").

 In Chinese folklore, the widows of the Yang generals during the Song Dynasty.
 When most of the Yang menfolk were killed defending a fort from Liao invaders, the women of the clan took up arms to confront the Liao army.
 This has been dramatised in films such as The Fourteen Amazons and The Legendary Amazons.